Wii Shop Channel

-The Wii Shop Channel is a former digital distribution service for the Wii video game console.
-The service allowed users to purchase and play additional software for the Wii (called Channels), including exclusive games (branded WiiWare), and games from prior generations of video games (marketed with the Virtual Console brand).
-The Wii Shop Channel launched on November 19, 2006, and ceased service operations worldwide on January 30, 2019.
-As of February 1, 2019, all previously purchased content could still be re-downloaded indefinitely or Wii data can be transferred from a Wii to a Wii U (via the Wii U Transfer Tool).
+The Wii Shop Channel was a digital distribution service for the Wii video game console.
+The service allowed users to purchase and play additional software for the Wii (called Channels), including exclusive games (branded WiiWare), and games from prior generations of video game consoles (marketed with the Virtual Console brand).
+The Wii Shop Channel launched on November 19, 2006 and was the place to buy additional Wii channels.
+Most of the Wii Shop Channel's functions were discontinued on January 30, 2019.

-Succeeded by the Nintendo eShop, the Wii Shop Channel was accessible on the original Wii and on the Wii U console via Wii Mode, supporting the download of WiiWare titles, as well as legacy Virtual Console titles that are yet to be available via the Nintendo eShop.
+Succeeded by the Nintendo eShop on the Wii U, the Wii Shop Channel was also accessible on the Wii U console though Wii Mode, supporting the download of WiiWare titles, as well as legacy Virtual Console titles that were not available on the Nintendo eShop.

+The channel's theme music has become popular and well-received on the internet, and is often used in internet memes.

 Wii Points

 Wii Points were the currency used in transactions on the Wii Shop Channel.
-Wii Points were obtained by either redeeming Wii Points Cards purchased from retail outlets (100–2,000 in the US; 1,000–3,000 in Japan) or directly through the Wii Shop Channel using a Mastercard or Visa credit card (1,000, 2,000, 3,000, 4,000, or 5,000 Wii Points depending with the number of dollars).
+Wii Points were purchased by either redeeming Wii Points Cards purchased from retail outlets or directly through the Wii Shop Channel using a Mastercard or Visa credit card.
 In 2008, Club Nintendo in Europe began offering Wii Points in exchange for "stars" received from registering games and consoles on the website.
-To purchase and play Virtual Console games, Wii Shop Channel users would have to fund their account with Wii Points.
-On March 26, 2018, the ability to add Wii Points (with either a credit card or Wii Points card) worldwide was permanently removed following a temporary maintenance notice.
-This prevented users to purchase and play WiiWare and/or Virtual Console games unless if they had enough Wii Points in their account balance already.
-Already purchased software could still be downloaded (purchased and played), and any existing Wii Point credit were redeemable until January 30, 2019.
+On March 26, 2018, the ability to purchase and add Wii Points was permanently removed following a temporary maintenance notice; preventing users from purchasing WiiWare or Virtual Console games unless they had enough Wii Points in their account balance.
+Already purchased software can still be downloaded, and any Wii Points remaining in an account's balance were redeemable until January 30, 2019.